Fistula: Epidemiology

 Globally, every year between 50,000 and 100,000 women are affected by fistula relating to childbirth.

 Botany

 In botany, the term is most common in its adjectival forms, where it is used in binomial names to refer to species that are distinguished by hollow or tubular structures.
 Monarda fistulosa, for example, has tubular flowers; Eutrochium fistulosum has a tubular stem; Allium fistulosum has hollow or tubular leaves, and Acacia seyal subsp. fistula is the subspecies with hollow spines.

 Society and culture

 The term was first used in the 14th century.
+A fistula plays a central role in William Shakespeares play All's Well That Ends Well.